25 Thanksgiving Games For Bored Kids & Active Adults

 Lay the box so that the opening faces you.

-Then, using a pencil or pair of scissors, poke a small hole through both sides of the back corners.
+Then, poke a small hole through both sides of the back corners using a pencil or pair of scissors.

-Pull a string through the smaller holes so that the box resembles a fanny pack.
+Pull a string through the smaller holes so the box resembles a fanny pack.

-When you have everyone together, have your contestants tie the string and box around their waists so that the box lies on their hips.
+When everyone is together, have your contestants tie the string and box around their waists so that the box lies on their hips.

 Stuff the boxes through the big opening with craft feathers.